 The other thing I like about PureVPN is that all the features are to the point.
 For instance, their Internet Freedom feature lets you choose what region you want to access Netflix from, like from the UK, Australia, etc. You can also access Netflix from China where it is otherwise blocked.

 Compared to the last time I used PureVPN this time around it felt zippier.
 The interface was bright, with colorful pictures some of which may be difficult to read on a smaller screen.
-Once you are connected to a private server, you’ll see the present IP address, connection status, and the duration of your session.
+Once you connect to a server, you’ll see the present IP address, VPN connection status, and the duration of your session.

 The traffic chart gives you a good feel for how much bandwidth is being consumed, which is useful for anyone on a metered internet connection.
 But it is important to mention here for all those worrying about data caps that PureVPN does not have any.
 So, you’re only limited to what the ISP has in store for you!

 Like many other competing VPN services, you choose the server and the country it is based in.
 You can search for servers and then click on them to connect.
 Apparently, some servers based on where you are located are going to be faster than others because of lower latency.

 You can also choose which protocols to use.
 Choose between OpenVPN, IKEv2, SSTP, PPTP, and L2TP.
 Then there is PureVPN’s own stealth protocol which according to the company ensures the best anonymity.
 Since people like me have a tough time understanding which protocols to select, PureVPN makes it simple by providing a speed and security rating for each.
 The important thing to note here is that as the security improves the speed slows down.
 So, you’ll need to strike a compromise between the two depending on what’s needed.
 By default, the software chooses a protocol it thinks best for you.
 Most people who don’t work for the CIA (pun intended) will be fine with the default option.